Valancinis/BulletRPA/README.md

 User can also delete bots if they no longer need them.

+Design choices:
+My fail contains a generic software structure.
+All the main UI elements, functions and code is in main.py as it is easyer to work with flets control elements if they are int he same file.
+There are couple additional files that are used in main.py.
+There is workers.py and helpers.py that handle various functions that do not need to be in main.py.
+There also is robots.json file that stores data for each bot that are added.
+Finally there are few files with classes that I was building, I no longer use them due to how flets column scroll functionality react to labda functions inside of controlls, but I kept them in case I will need them ever again.

+This code is build with Flet for cross-platform capabilities of this framework.

 #### Plans after CS50 (And the original description)
 Here is a repository for "Bullet", an RPA software.
 We are building an easy to use RPA software that with only few steps allow users to automate basic data copy/pasting actions for lists of data.